pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 The final color of the pixel is determined by accumulating the light gathered along this entire path, resulting in highly realistic global illumination, soft shadows, and reflections.

 A lot of software rasterisers tend to be raytraced, but another subset of raytraced programs are pathtracers which keep following the path of light throughout.
-A good motivation to pathtracer is this [video](https://www.youtube.com/watch?v=gsZiJeaMO48) until about 10:00.
+A good motivation for pathtracer is this [video](https://www.youtube.com/watch?v=gsZiJeaMO48) until about 10:35.
 Similarly, I'd recommend following the Sebastian Lague video to implement your own pathtracer and you could read the [Ray Tracing in A Weekend](https://raytracing.github.io/) to understand how you could potentially design the codebase.

 <div id='id-GPU-APIs'></div>